castai/hibernate/README.md

 Override default hibernate-node size
  - Set the HIBERNATE_NODE environment variable to override the default node sizing selections.
 Make sure the size selected is appropriate for your cloud.

+Set kubernetes labels on hibernate-node, if CASTAI components and other kube-system workloads for wrong reasons have nodeSelector
+ - HIBERNATE_NODE_LABELS, comma separated list, do not use duplicate keys, "imaginary.devops/requirements=true, acme.io/infra=true"

 Override default NAMESPACES_TO_KEEP
  - Set the NAMESPACES_TO_KEEP environment variable to override, "opa,istio""